 The policies and procedures provide the framework for revisions and interpretations of the Norms.
 They prescribe under which circumstances revisions of the various documents constituting the IFOAM norms can be initiated and how decisions on changes are taken.
 The policies and procedures also regulate the responsibilities of the committees that are engaged in the continuous development of the Norms.
-Finally, OGS policies and procedures regulate the use of OGS services, including the process for approval of standards in the IFOAM Family of Standards, the use of the Global Organic Mark and of the IFOAM seals, and the use of the IFOAM Standard.
-The policies related to the OGS can be found in the OGS section of the IFOAM website at www.ifoam.org.
+Finally, OGS policies and procedures regulate the use of OGS services, including the process for approval of standards in the IFOAM Family of Standards, the use of the IFOAM seals, and the use of the IFOAM Standard.
+The policies related to the OGS can be found in the OGS section of the IFOAM-Organics International website at www.ifoam.bio.